Security Risks

 $database->query('SELECT * FROM users WHERE', $_POST);

-An attacker can use this approach to systematically uncover employee salaries.
-They might start with a query for salaries above 100,000, then below 50,000, and by gradually narrowing the range, they can reveal approximate salaries of all employees.
+An attacker can use this approach to systematically discover employee salaries.
+They might start, for example, with a query for salaries above 100,000, then below 50,000, and by gradually narrowing the range, they can reveal the approximate salaries of all employees.
 This type of attack is called SQL enumeration.

-The where() and whereOr() methods are even more flexible and support SQL expressions, including operators and functions, in both keys and values.
+The where() and whereOr() methods are even much more flexible and support SQL expressions, including operators and functions, in keys and values.
 This gives an attacker the ability to perform SQL injection:

 // ❌ DANGEROUS CODE - attacker can insert their own SQL